 Casarecce ai baccelli, piselli e pecorino

 Spring comes early in Italy and as soon as the calendar has turned the page to March, fresh fava (broad) beans and fresh peas appear in the supermarkets and the fruttivendoli.
 The Italian menu changes with the seasons and therein lies the beauty of the traditional diet here.
-But if you happen to be in Tuscany in the spring and go shopping for the ingredients for our recipe beware of the hidden meanings in certain words.
+There's nothing that says spring like a combination of fava beans, peas and pecorino but if you happen to be in Tuscany and go shopping for the ingredients for this recipe beware of the hidden meanings in certain words.

 That being said, the Tuscans are quite fond of baccelli and one of the traditional ways of eating them here is as an antipasto or snack with local pecorino cheese.
 The early crop of small baccelli are removed from their pods at the table and eaten raw accompanied by equally fresh young pecorino, often marzolino which is so named because it’s made in March for immediate consumption.